LeToucanDev/Group-Project-Base/README.md

 /api is the main api route.
 This does not really return anything, but is needed to access all the endpoints.
 /api/songs
-- GET - Logs to console response query from URL. returns response 'Got a GET request from /api'.
+- GET - Logs to console response query from URL. returns response 'Json object from /api/songs'.
-- POST - obtains title, album name, artist name, release release date,  from request body to fetch url. fetch data json from Music API and returns JSON response.
+- POST - obtains title, album name, artist name, song length, genre, release date  from request body to fetch url. fetch data json from Music API and returns JSON response.
-- PUT - returns response 'Got a PUT request at /api'.
+- PUT - returns response 'Successfully Updated'.

 /api/albums
-- GET - Logs to console response query from URL. returns response 'Got a GET request from /api'.
+- GET - Logs to console response query from URL. returns response 'Json objects from /api/albums'.
-- PUT - returns response 'Got a PUT request at /api'.
+- PUT - returns response 'Successfully Updated'.

 /api/artists
-- GET - Logs to console response query from URL. returns response 'Got a GET request from /api'.
+- GET - Logs to console response query from URL. returns response 'Json objects from /api'.
-- PUT - returns response 'Got a PUT request at /api'.
+- PUT - returns response 'Successfully Updated'.

 /api/songinfo
 - GET - Logs to console response query from URL.
 Sends you to the endpoint: '/songinfo'.
-- PUT - returns response 'Got a PUT request at /api'.
+- PUT - returns response 'Successfully Updated'.

 /api/lyrics
 - GET - Logs to console response query from URL.
 Sends you to the '/lyrics' endpoint to see your list of lyrics